 Draft revision of Recommendation ITU-R P.452-17 Doc.
 3/127(Rev.1)

-Prediction procedure for the evaluation of interference between stations on the surface of the Earth at frequencies above about 0.1 GHz
+Prediction procedure for the evaluation of interference between stations on the surface of the Earth at frequencies above about 100 MHz

 – The height-gain terminal clutter model is replaced by a clutter loss computation based on the clutter height profile along the path, which provides consistency in modelling clutter loss between Recommendations ITU-R P.452 and ITU-R P.1812-6.
 The revision includes a statement from Recommendation ITU-R P.526 that caution should be exercised when the local clutter is close to terminals.